halented/men-backend-codebase/README.md

 })
 ```

 This line will use our Mongoose model to create something that should be acceptable to our MongoDB database.
-The next step is to actually contact the database and try to save the new instace.
+The next step is to actually contact the database and try to save the new instance.

 ```javascript
 router.route('/new').post((req, res)=>{